 Temperature & Humidity

-As a commonly grown houseplant, Alocasia reginula ‘Black Velvet’ will comfortably grow in most household conditions.
-So, you can expect this species to thrive in a warm and humid terrarium environment.
+As a commonly grown indoor plant, Alocasia reginula ‘Black Velvet’ will comfortably grow in most household conditions.

 Alocasia won’t grow from stem or leaf cuttings, but you’ll find they’re often a group of plants clumped together that you can divide, or they naturally form new baby plants anyway.